astropy/astropy-api/wcs/wcs_api.md

 ---------------------------

-As shown above, the API could be set up to allow users to plot objects in different coordinate systems.
+As shown above, the API could be set up to allow users to plot objects in different coordinate systems, but only the default work coordinate system of the file is used for the labels and ticks.

+    ax.set_sky_system()

 In general, using

     ax[coordinate_system]